akadon/Cats-Blender-Plugin/README.md

-# Cats Blender Plugin Unofficial
+# Cats Blender Plugin

-### DO NOT ASK FOR HELP IN THE OFFICIAL CATS DISCORD SERVER, PLEASE READ BELOW!
+### DO NOT ASK FOR HELP IN THE ORIGINAL CATS DISCORD SERVER, PLEASE READ BELOW!
-#### PLEASE DO NOT ASK FOR HELP FOR THIS VERSION OF CATS IN THE OFFICIAL CATS DISCORD.
-THIS CATS IS NOT THE OFFICIAL VERSION SO SUPPORT MAY NOT BE GIVEN IN THEIR DISCORD SERVER.
+#### PLEASE DO NOT ASK FOR HELP FOR THIS VERSION OF CATS IN THE CATS DISCORD.
+THIS CATS IS NOT THE ORINGAL VERSION SO SUPPORT MAY NOT BE GIVEN IN THEIR DISCORD SERVER.
 IF YOU HAVE A BUG OR NEED HELP PLEASE START AN [ISSUE](https://github.com/teamneoneko/Cats-Blender-Plugin-Unofficial-/issues) OR JOIN OUR [DISCORD](https://discord.catsblenderplugin.xyz) SERVER.

 #### Struggling to find the correct version of Cats for your Blender version?
 Visit our website: https://catsblenderplugin.xyz/